dvig14/Food-Ordering-App/README.md

    npm install

 3. Set up environment variables:
-   - Create a .env file in the root directory.
+   - Create a .env file in the backend folder root directory.
    - Define environment variables such as MONGODB_URI, JWT_SECRET, etc.

 4. Run the development server: